 3. Combining airlines that do not cooperate

-And these costs can add up.
+And these extra costs can add up.

 And as for transport to your hotel, contact the hotel beforehand and ask for advice and suggestions.

-And finally, point-to-point low cost carriers sometimes fly to smaller more remote airports.
+And finally, point-to-point low-cost carriers sometimes fly to smaller, more remote airports.
 Make sure you check the name and location of the airport.
 Simply knowing the name of the city is not enough.